On 14 May 2024, The Blackpool Tower celebrated its 130th Anniversary! Take a look at this history of The Blackpool Tower, the towns fabulous icon!

 Before The Blackpool Tower

-In the 1860’s, William Thornber owned The Beach Hotel, later to be flattened to make space for The Tower.
+In the 1860’s, William Thornber owned The Beach Hotel, later flattened to make space for The Tower.
 It stood on Hygiene Terrace next to West Hey.
 In 1866, it became Woodley’s Beach Hotel, but by 1874, its proprietor was Joseph Blakoe.
 He’d enlarged the premises which then had 52 beds, a large dining room, and a new billiard room.
 He also introduced what may have been Blackpool’s first Winter Tariff.

 Doctor WH Cocker bought the Prince of Wales arcade on Hygiene Terrace and opened a private aquarium, menagerie, and aviary on 17 May 1875.
 It also ran along Bank Hey Street.
 The space in front of it was an amusement park with a large seal pond.
 This building was the real start of the Blackpool Tower complex.
 Cocker had bought the building to sell to the Council as municipal offices, but they turned him down.
 He carried on regardless, and built the complex for his own amusement.